-Interviewer: swing?
-How did feel while that you
+Interviewer: How did you feel while on that swing?

 R01: It was awesome.
 It was so fun.
 Yeah, we had a good time.

 Many respondents reported extreme enjoyment on their first sights of a new and different country.
 The descriptions of the magic moments in the section above that describe seeing the Mont St. Michel for the first time.
 But others also experienced awe and wonder upon seeing different places and monuments, as the next two respondent comments make clear.